simgislab/m-d.me/notes/jungruev-route-tibet-en/index.md

 On the 3rd day of the Month of the Horse [(22)](#id22), we resumed our journey and camped by the waters of the Budurgun /River/.

 On the 4th in the morning, we set out.
 We had lunch near a branch of the Bayan-Gol River.
-In the evening, we continued and spent the night at Khükhe-Oban-Suchzhe.
+In the evening, we continued and spent the night at Khukhe-Oban-Suchzhe.

 On the 5th in the morning, we stayed in place.
 We had lunch at Delgerekhu-Oban.
 In the evening, we continued and spent the night at Khabirga.

 On the 6th in the morning, we had lunch at Unegen-Oban.
-In the evening, we continued and spent the night by the Ungin River, near the monastery of Dai-Tüsheet-Gün.
+In the evening, we continued and spent the night by the Ungin River, near the monastery of Dai-Tusheet-Gun.
 From here southward, snow does not fall in winter.
 A warm land!
 We are traveling through Mongolian territory.
 In this Mongolian land, they do not cultivate grain.
 Living in felt yurts and herding livestock, people live off their animals.
-It is said that if you follow the road we are taking, you will reach Shizhu through the Gurban-Saikhan mountains.
+It is said that if you follow the road we are taking, you will reach Shidzu through the Gurban-Saikhan mountains.
 These are the reasons we chose this route: 1.
 Along the way, there is no shortage of water, grass, or settlements, and this is the most direct path to Tsu.
 2. There is no theft at night, so we travel without having to guard our belongings or animals after dark.
-During my previous journey, I traveled through the Sain-Noyon aimag, passing the monastery of Lunkh-Beise.
+During my previous journey, I traveled through the Sain-Noyon aimag, passing the monastery of Lun-Beise.
 That road, first of all, is circuitous; secondly, theft is a problem; and finally, we suffered from a lack of grass and water for the livestock.

 On the 7th in the morning, we set out and traveled downstream along the Angi River, where we had lunch on its bank.
 In the evening, we continued on and spent the night on the bank of the Derestu River.
 This river has running water.